 Best of all?
 It helps you satisfy those carb cravings we all have during pregnancy!
 I ate quinoa on a daily basis, and I still do!

-Blueberries may prevent premature delivery, and low birth weight due to its amount of folic acid.
+Blueberries may prevent premature delivery, and low birth weight due to their amount of folic acid.
 Additionally, it promotes bone growth in the fetus since it contains polyphenols.

 But it doesn’t end there, it’s a highly beneficial fruit for mommy as well.
 It helps prevent constipation.
 It may prevent pre-eclampsia since it promotes and increases your heart health and stress.
 And, it reduces stress.
 All thanks to those antioxidants!

 Eating a cup of cooked lentils a day gives your body half of your daily dose of folate.
 Which prevents birth defects, and promotes the development of new cells!

 Lentils are also rich in potassium, protein, fiber, and vitamin B5.
 Promoting the development of your baby’s muscles, maintaining your blood pressure, preventing constipation, and alleviating migraine.

 They have a well-deserved place in the hall of fame of pregnancy superfoods!